RubenLopSol/TrackMate-server/README.md

 Hello!
 Our project intends to implement a very useful application to facilitate the delivery of packages by transport companies.
 In turn, provide a detailed user experience, about the process in which the package is, for the recipient of it.
-Below you will find more specific information about the code implemented in this case, the frontend part, with React.
+Below you will find more specific information about the code implemented in this case, the backend part.

 ![photo](imgREADME.png)

 ### Project Deployment

-The project is deployed using fly.dev **[here](##)**
+The project is deployed using fly.dev **[here](https://fly.io/apps/trackmateserver)**

 ### Work structure